Shingles - CARP

 • Shingles causes long lasting pain, insomnia and can impact your central nervous system

-• Research shows the newer vaccine has an effectiveness of over 90%
+• Research shows the newest shingles vaccine research shows the newest shingles vaccine has an efficacy of over 90%.

-CARP has been pushing provincial/territorial governments to fully fund this newer vaccine for seniors and make it easily accessible through doctor’s offices, pharmacies and other convenient locations.
+CARP has been pushing provincial/territorial governments to fully fund the vaccine for seniors and make it easily accessible through doctor’s offices, pharmacies and other convenient locations.

 Other provinces have been frustratingly slow to respond to the growing calls for the newer vaccine to be made freely available, leaving seniors to pay for the vaccine themselves.